 Information about advanced search features is available on the How to Search page.

-The Spirituals Database and Recorded Solo Concert Spirituals, 1916-2022 each function independently.
+The Spirituals Database and Recorded Solo Concert Spirituals, 1916-2022 function independently.
 However, each resource supports the other, enhancing the level of available information when combined.
+To assist in coordinating the track entries in both resources, the entries in The Spirituals Database display an RSCS number that corresponds with the track number in Recorded Solo Concert Spirituals, 1916-2022.

 What Are Concert Spirituals?

 Below is a documentary about concert spirituals categorized by song theme, from sorrow songs to songs of transcendence.
-Each category is followed by a recording by:
+A brief discussion of each category is followed by a recording:

 SYWTSS Appendices